-Regardless of whether you have a Roth 401(k) or a traditional 401(k), the benefits of contributing beyond the employer match are much smaller than you might have initially imagined.
-The issue is that so many personal finance experts have sung the praises of “maxing out your 401(k)” without providing any data to back up their claims.
+Regardless of whether you use a Roth 401(k) or a traditional 401(k), the benefits of contributing beyond the employer match are smaller than you might have initially imagined.
+My issue with this is that so many personal finance experts have sung the praises of “maxing out your 401(k)” without providing any data to back up their claims.

 How do I know?
 Because I used to be one of them.
 I used to advocate maxing out your 401(k) because it seemed like the logical thing to do.
 And with so many other financial personalities championing the same thing, why would I even question it?

-But since running the numbers, I now know better.
-This is why it’s hard for me to support maxing out your 401(k) for an extra 0.34% per year.
+But since running the numbers, I know better.
+This is why it’s hard for me to support maxing out your 401(k) for an extra 0.73% per year.
 That illiquidity premium is just too small to be worth it even if you don’t need the money for something like a down payment on a house.
-And for those with a traditional 401(k), the benefits are likely to be even smaller given the current trend of U.S. deficit spending and likely future tax increases.
+And for those with a traditional 401(k), the benefits seem likely to be even smaller given the current trend of U.S. deficit spending and the possibility of future tax increases.